mbernste/mbernste.github.io/_posts/2021-11-28-determinants.md

 Defining the determinant for $m \times m$ matrices: abstracting the notion of geometric volume
 ----------------------------------------------------------------------------------------------

-Now what about for $m > 2$?
-For this, the definition of the determinant states that
+Moving on to $m > 2$, the definition of the determinant is

 $$\text{Det}(\boldsymbol{A}) := \sum_{i=1}^m (-1)^{i+1} a_{i,1} \text{Det}(\boldsymbol{A}_{-1,-i})$$